symplasma/retsyn/README.md

 Search with retsyn.

+## Status: Alpha

+This is currently **Alpha stage** software.
+That means that it is incomplete and mostly untested/unproven.

 ## Background

 Retsyn is a redo of the indexing, search, and ranking libraries from [educe](https://github.com/symplasma/educe), the extraction, normalization, and data cleaning component of the [Symplasma](https://www.symplasma.com/) project.